Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 **Rosenfield and Morville** referred to this as the "**Information ecology**" and visualised this as a venn diagram.
 ![[Pasted image 20241116203813.png]]

+**INFORMATION ARCHITECTURE** involves the following steps: assessing existing and needed content, organizing the pages, providing clues to help use the site effciently, and developing navigational structure.